xianwew/Microservice-E-Commerce-FullStack/README.md

 #### React Frontend

 - Provides a dynamic and responsive user interface utilizing React, Redux, and Material UI.

-#### NGINX

-- Acts as a reverse proxy, improving SSL session caching and static file caching to reduce load times and enhance performance.

 #### Spring Cloud Gateway